Activities Involving Radiation Sources Subject to Authorisation

 Description of the subject matter

-In most cases a permit according to the Radiation Protection Act is needed for the "handling of radiation sources".
-Depending on the type and the risk potential of the intended handling, the radiation protection law provides for different authorisation procedures:
+Depending on the type and hazard potential of the intended practice, radiation protection law provides for different licensing procedures:

 Info PLEASE NOTE

-The authorisation procedure is launched upon written application by the enterprise.
-The application must contain all documents which the authority needs to check whether the requirements for safe handling are met.
+The approval procedure is carried out upon written application by the company.
+The application must contain all documents that enable the authority to verify whether the conditions for the safe performance of the practice are fulfilled.

-- In the case of highly radioactive radiation sourcesGerman text: Evidence of an insurance for the safe disposal of the radiation source and of a take-back agreement with the supplier
+The documents that have to be submitted for what type of practice is specified in Section 10 of the Allgemeine Strahlenschutzverordnung 2020.
+In the case of highly radioactive sealed sources, proof of insurance for the safe disposal of the source and a take-back agreement with the supplier is also required.